-S. No. Key Area Performance Standards 1 Initial Client Assessment and Counseling During Antenatal Care The provider uses recommended counseling techniques.
-Provider/counselor provides information on all benefits of pregnancy spacing and explores woman's knowledge about family planning methods.
-The provider/counselor targets information-giving to the woman's interest and needs if the woman has a method/or several methods in mind.
+S. No. Key Area Performance Standards 1 Initial Client Assessment and Counselling During Antenatal Care The provider uses recommended counselling techniques.
+Provider/counsellor provides information on all benefits of pregnancy spacing and explores woman's knowledge about family planning methods.
+The provider/counsellor targets information-giving to the woman's interest and needs if the woman has a method/or several methods in mind.
 The provider does a brief screening assessment and determines that the IUCD is an appropriate method for this woman.
 Provider gives method-specific information about the IUCD.
 Provider makes a notation (with a stamp for ANC card) which alerts other care providers that the woman has chosen postpartum insertion of the IUCD.
-2 IUCD Counseling and Client Assessment During All women coming for ANC are routed through the FP counselor and the counseling corner is close to the ANC Clinic.
-The provider re-confirms with the woman in labour and the postpartum woman that she has chosen the IUCD for postpartum FP.
-Labor or Immediate Postpartum Period The provider counsels and screens a client not identified for the postpartum IUCD during ANC.
+All women coming for ANC are routed through the FP counsellor and the counselling corner is close to the ANC Clinic.
+2 IUCD Counselling and Client Assessment During Labor or Immediate Postpartum Period The provider re-confirms with the woman in labour and the postpartum woman that she has chosen the IUCD for postpartum FP.
+The provider counsels and screens a client not identified for the postpartum IUCD during ANC.
 The provider ensures the IUCD is an appropriate postpartum contraceptive method for a woman in labour/ postpartum woman.
 3 IUCD Service Provision The provider completes all pre-insertion tasks for post-placental, postpartum or intra-caesarean IUCD insertion.
-The provider uses the correct technique for post-placental, postpartum and intra-caesarean insertion of IUCD Post procedure infection prevention tasks and instrument processing are correctly carried out. • The provider provides post insertion instructions to the client.
-4 Client Follow Up ◆ Every PPIUCD client is advised for coming for follow up after six weeks of insertion. a.
+The provider uses the correct technique for post-placental, postpartum and intra-caesarean insertion of IUCD Post procedure infection prevention tasks and instrument processing are correctly carried out.

+♦ The provider provides post insertion instructions to the client.
+4 Client Follow Up Every PPIUCD client is advised for coming for follow up after six weeks of insertion. a.
 When a client comes for follow-up, the provider: b.
 Asks the client about her satisfaction with the method c.
 Conduct a pelvic examination to examine the visibility of the strings and to cut them if the woman finds them uncomfortable d.
-Asks for any complications, including: 5 Management and Record Keeping The provider records relevant information about the services provided in the patient's chart.
+Asks for any complications, including: Puerperal sepsis Perforation of the uterine wall Partial expulsion Persistent uterine cramping of unknown origin (If the client is not satisfied or has any of the above problems, IUCD may be removed) Follow Up findings are documented on GoI prescribed format.
+5 Management and Record Keeping The provider records relevant information about the services provided in the patient's chart.
 The provider records relevant information about the services provided in the register.
 The facility has adequate supplies and materials for postpartum family planning.
 The provider(s) have the required qualifications.
-There is an organized facility-wide system in place to ensure that every postpartum woman is counseled and offered postpartum family planning.
+There is an organized facility-wide system in place to ensure that every postpartum woman is counselled and offered postpartum family planning.